-If you’re new to the term ableism, its all the beliefs, behaviors, and laws in our society that devalue and discriminate against people with disabilities.
+Of course, not every book about disability is a good one; some reflect stereotypes and reinforce ableism.
+If you’re new to the term ableism, it’s all the beliefs, behaviors, and laws in our society that devalue and discriminate against people with disabilities.

 Disclosure: For your convenience, this post includes affiliate links.
 If you purchase items through these links, I may earn a small commission at no additional cost to you.
 I received a complimentary copy of Together Things from the publisher in exchange for my honest review; all opinions are my own.
 You can read my full disclosure policy here.